 \subsubsection{Land surface BRDF}\label{sec:BRDF}

 MODIS Collection 6 BRDF data (MCD43C1, \citet{MODIS_BRDF}), providing kernel weights for the Ross-Thick/Li-Sparse-Reciprocal BRDF model, are used within the retrieval scheme to set surface albedo and bidirectional reflectance distribution conditions.
 These data are available every 8 days derived from cloud-cleared 16-day Terra and Aqua measurements, and provided in HDF-EOS format at 0.05\textdegree\ spatial resolution.
-MCD43C1 data are classified as high quality given sufficient observations, and otherwise a low quality estimate is produced based on climatology anisotropy models.
-Validation against albedo measurements made at Baseline Surface Radiation Network (BSRN) sites show that the black-sky and white-sky albedo computed from the single sensor MCD43A1 high quality product are well within 5\% of the measured albedo, while the low quality product is within 10\% (copied from Greg, citation?).
+MCD43C1 data are classified as high-quality given sufficient observations, and otherwise a low quality estimate is produced based on climatology anisotropy models.
+Validation against albedo measurements made at Baseline Surface Radiation Network (BSRN) sites show that the black-sky and white-sky albedo computed from the single sensor MCD43A1 high-quality product are well within 5\% of the measured albedo, while the low-quality product is within 10\% (copied from Greg, citation?).

 We regridded MCD43C1 data to instrument resolution through bilinear interpolation, and filled missing pixels within the time series with pixel values of the temporally closest 8-day composite file providing valid data.
 For the pre-MODIS era, we produced a BRDF climatology by averaging all data available for a particular time slot.
-MCD43C1 kernel weights are applied to all CC4CL sensors, assuming negligible differences in spectral response functions.
+MCD43C1 kernel weights are applied to all CC4CL sensors, neglecting differences in spectral response functions as the surface is a relatively minor component of the observed signal.

 \subsubsection{Land surface emissivity}\label{sec:emissivity}